-Name and Age

-James E. Jackson

-Stanley A. Kangas

-George M. Marcus

-Duncan L. Matteson

-Principal Occupation and Business Experience

-Director of Greater Bay Bancorp since November 1996.
+Name and Age Principal Occupation and Business Experience James E. Jackson (69) Director of Greater Bay Bancorp since November 1996.
 He previously served as a director of Cupertino National Bank.
 Mr. Jackson has been an attorney-at-law with the law firm of James E. Jackson, a Professional Corporation, since 1963.
 He also serves on the Board of Directors of the Silicon Valley Planned Giving and as the Planned Giving Director of Foothill-De Anza Community College Foundation.

-Director of Greater Bay Bancorp since May 1999.
+Stanley A. Kangas (67) Director of Greater Bay Bancorp since May 1999.
 He previously served as a director of Bay Area Bank.
 Mr. Kangas retired in 1997 as Chairman of the Board of Brian Kangas Foulk, a 150 employee civil engineering firm with several offices in the San Francisco Bay Area.
 He was President and Chief Executive Officer of that firm from 1975 to 1995.
 He currently serves as a civil engineering consultant specializing in engineering litigation.
-Mr. Kangas also serves on the Boards of Directors of the Redwood City Library Foundation, the San Carlos Youth Center Foundation and the Boys and Girls Club of the Peninsula.
+Mr. Kangas also serves on the Board of Directors of the Redwood City Library Foundation, the San Carlos Youth Center Foundation and the Boys and Girls George M. Marcus Club of the Peninsula.
 Director of Greater Bay Bancorp since 1998.
 He previously served as a director of Mid-Peninsula Bank.
-Mr. Marcus is the founder of The Marcus & Millichap Company, the nation s fourth largest commercial real estate brokerage firm, and currently serves as a director of such firm.
+Mr. Marcus is the founder of The Marcus & Millichap Company, the nation s fourth largest (62) commercial real estate brokerage firm, and currently serves as a director of such firm.
 He also serves as director of Essex Property Trust, a real estate investment trust company.
 Mr. Marcus is an advisor to the University of California, Berkeley Center for Real Estate and Urban Economics, and serves on the Board of Trustees of the Fine Arts Museum of San Francisco.

-Chairman of the Board of Directors of Greater Bay Bancorp since December 2000.
+Duncan L. Matteson (69) Chairman of the Board of Directors of Greater Bay Bancorp since December 2000.
 He also serves as a director of ABD Insurance and Financial Services.
 He served as Co-Chairman of the Greater Bay Board from November 1996 until December 2000.
 He previously served as Chairman of the Board of Mid-Peninsula Bank and as a director of Golden Gate Bank.
 Mr. Matteson serves as Chairman of The Matteson Companies, a diversified group of real estate investment and property management corporations located in Redwood City.
 He has actively involved himself in the real estate investment and securities industries in the Palo Alto/Menlo Park Area since 1959.
 Mr. Matteson is a member of the Executive Committee of the Stanford Heart Council, and serves as Chairman of the Palo Alto Medical Foundation.
+Class II Continuing Directors John M. Gatto Vice Chairman of Greater Bay Bancorp since December 2000.
+He served as Co-Chairman of Greater Bay Bancorp from November 1996 to December 2000.
+He previously served as a director of Bank of (66) Petaluma, Bank of Santa Clara, Cupertino National Bank, Mid-Peninsula Bank and Peninsula Bank of Commerce.
+Mr. Gatto has been the sole proprietor of Maria Enterprises, a real estate development consulting company, since December 1993.
+From 1984 to 1993, Mr. Gatto was an architect for Cypress Properties, a real estate development company.
+Daniel C. Libarle (62) Director of Greater Bay Bancorp since October 2000.
+He previously served as Chairman of Bank of Petaluma.
+Mr. Libarle has been the President of Lace House Linen Inc. since 1963.